- Emily Kern

 The Road Trip: Humble Beginnings

-Confinement to a vehicle and limited cell phone service creates the perfect breeding ground for great car ride conversation.
+Confinement to a vehicle and limited cell phone service creates the perfect breeding ground for great conversation.
 For us, a 9-hour road trip produced a conversation that eventually traveled far beyond the walls of our Honda Civic.

 The Idea that Stuck